Decorate Your Home Beautifully on a Very Tight Budget.

 Black Sticky Back Plastic Used to Make a Checkerboard Effect on my son's Bedroom Wall.

 Simply painting the walls is always going to be cheaper than wallpapering, unless you use a very cheap paper such as woodchip, but this can be the devil to remove again, especially if it has been painted several times.
 If you must paper and really don't want to spend much money, then use lining paper.
 Many supermarkets have their own range of home decorating products that work out a lot cheaper than buying the exact same thing at a DIY store.
 If your walls are nice and even then paint can be applied with a roller but if the walls are a little rough and uneven then a textured paint might be the solution you are looking for.
 It can hide a multitude of sins.

 Textured paint is expensive but there is a quick, effective and of course cheap way around this.
 Try adding a handful, or two, of fine sand to a pot of ordinary paint, give it a very good stir and hey presto!
 Textured paint.
 I have tried this myself and it works really well.
 A word of warning, though, don’t use course sand as you might end up taking the skin off of any body part that comes into contact with the walls!

 Sticky backed plastic sheets can be used to good effect in children’s rooms to create a kind of mural on the walls.
 Plain white walls can look good if decorated with a black plastic paper checkerboard pattern.
-I used this on my son’s room when he was a teenager, he said it looked like the winners flag at the Gran prix.
+I used this in my son’s room when he was a teenager, he said it looked like the winner's flag at the Grand Prix.